June 2025: Project Update

 Background

 The Strip District is an iconic business district, tourist destination, and growing residential community that connects Downtown Pittsburgh to Lawrenceville and neighborhoods East of Lawrenceville including Bloomfield, Garfield, Friendship, East Liberty, Shadyside and beyond.
-This project will work in conjunction with other developments and planned improvements in the Strip District to continue the work laid out in the 2022 Strip District Mobility Plan.

 The Strip District, with its popular retail, dining, and residential destinations, draws people from around the city and the region.
 With large numbers of pedestrians and cyclists traveling through the Strip District it is critical to ensure the safety of vulnerable road users.

-What is right sizing?
+What is Rightsizing?

 Right sizing a roadway reconfiguration is meant to improve safety conditions, calm traffic, and provide better mobility access for all road users by reducing the number of travel lanes to better match the utility of the road.